jianyq/Tong-Music/README.md

 [![Watch the video](Demo_picture.png)](https://youtu.be/cS_5AcD-jBk)
 ## Description

-- Chinese GPT-2 training code (Thanks to [Morizeyao]( https://github.com/Morizeyao "Morizeyao")'s contribute, the model can be used to train universal language models).
+- Chinese **GPT-2** training code (Thanks to [Morizeyao]( https://github.com/Morizeyao "Morizeyao")'s contribute, the model can be used to train universal language models).
 - Thanks to [hughqiu](https://github.com/hughqiu "hughqiu")'s Prose model.
-- Chinese LSTM rhyming processor with Markov chain to generate text autonomously.
+- Chinese **LSTM** rhyming processor with Markov chain to generate text autonomously.
-- Label the dataset with the LDA model.
+- Label the dataset with the **LDA** model.
 - finetune prose model combining tags with new data.
 - This program is mainly used for the generation of lyrics and rap lyrics.
-- A music platform was developed using Django, which allows users to create music online by using artificial intelligence technology.
+- A music platform was developed using **Django**, which allows users to create music online by using artificial intelligence technology.
 The generated songs can be shared and traded through the platform.
-- Used Python and MySQL to build a database and execute database query and modify operations automatically.
+- Used **Python** and **MySQL** to build a database and execute database query and modify operations automatically.

 ## Status